-Within five (5) business days after receiving your complaint, the Rights Office will send you a letter which tells you that your complaint was received as well as a copy of the complaint.
-This letter will also tell you whether your complaint is going to be investigated.
+Within five (5) business days after receiving your complaint, the Rights Office will send you a letter indicating that your complaint was received and providing a copy of the complaint.
+This letter will also tell you what the Rights Office will do with your complaint.

-If the Rights Officer/Advisor investigates your complaint, he/she will decide if your rights have been violated and, if necessary, will recommend appropriate action to correct the violation.
-The Rights Officer/Advisor should finish investigating your complaint no later than 90 days after it was received.
+If the Rights Office investigates your complaint, a decision will be made whether your rights have been violated and, recommendations will be given as to appropriate action the Agency/Hospital should take to correct the violation.
+This process should take no longer than 90 days after your complaint was received.
 You will get a written status report every 30 days until completion of the investigation.

-When the investigation is complete, the Rights Officer/ Advisor will submit an Investigative Report to the Agency Director.
-Within 10 business days after receiving this report, he/she will provide you with a written Summary Report.
+When the investigation is complete, the Rights Office will submit a Report of Investigative Findings to the Agency/Hospital Director.
+Within 10 business days after receiving this report, the Director must provide you with a written Summary Report.

-The Summary Report will tell you about the investigation, let you know if the Rights Office determined your rights were violated or not, and tell you about any recommendations made by the Rights Office.
+The Summary Report will tell you about the investigation, let you know if the Rights Office determined your rights were violated, and tell you about any recommendations made by the Rights Office.
 If it is determined that there was a rights violation, this report will also tell you what action the Director has taken, or will take, to resolve your complaint.
 It will also provide you with information regarding the appeal process.
+If the action has not been completed when you receive the Summary Report, a follow-up letter will be provided indicating either the action was completed or that a different action was taken.